Digital Marketing Trends for Japan 2018

 Social Media Management Platforms

-Social media can be time-consuming.
+Social media can be one of the most time-consuming of all digital marketing tasks.
 For businesses of any size automating certain aspects of your social media activities can save time and also improve efficiency.
 For example, by scheduling tweets or Facebook posts a month in advance during a single planning session is a much better use of time than tweeting or posting one at a time.

 These days you may have noticed a growing number of businesses utilizing chatbots when you visit their webpage or use apps such as Facebook messenger.
 With messaging apps being the most widely used type of app, many businesses are choosing messaging apps as a platform for their chatbots to better meet their customers’ needs on the platforms they are most likely to be on.